 I personally eat the first ones only with salt and pepper to enjoy the lamb meat as it is!

 Add another batch of lamb meat on top and vegetables around lower edges.
 The idea is lamb meat’s juice and fat drizzles down to vegetables.
-This adds extra jingisukan flavour to the vegetables too!
+This adds extra jingisukan flavor to the vegetables too!

 Once the lamb and vegetables are cooked enough, dip them into the homemade sauce and enjoy!
 It’s basically a BBQ so repeat the process until your ingredients run out!